mateuszmarc/Workshop3/README.md

 JSTL library to get access to passed data.

 ## How to use locally
-First thing to do is to create MySql database and users table - Please run **create_database.sql** dump file located in _installation_ directory - it will create database table that will work properly in our project.
+1. First thing to do is to create MySql database and users table - Use **workshop3.sql** dump file located in _installation_ directory - it will create database table that will work properly in our project.
+2. Then fork this repository and clone it locally.
+3. Build Tomcat server
+4. Configure context.xml file : update database name, user and password credentials as well as database url
+5. Run Tomcat server - Now you are ready to go.

 ## What application does and how does it look in the code?